DremOSDeveloperTeam/DremOS/README.md

 +Steam

-+Ubuntu Builder (may have failed but it will probably be on the root of your installation)
++Ubuntu Builder (may have failed but it will probably be on the root of your installation (we're getting used to the program))

-+The normal programs you would find on Ubuntu.
++The normal programs you would find on Ubuntu, such as LibreOffice.

 # Compatibility